 Integrity, high ethical standards of business conduct and responsibility form the basis of Patria business operations.
 The continuous development of our operations and practices are an important part of our everyday work.
 The Patria way of doing business is based on the solid ground of high ethical standards as communicated by the Patria Board of Directors, President & CEO and senior management.
-Partia operations are guided, among other things, by Patria Ethical Code of Conduct and related guidelines and policies, international treaties, laws and regulations in force in each market, practices governing export permits and agreements that we have executed with our customers and with other stakeholders.
+Patria operations are guided, among other things, by Patria Ethical Code of Conduct and related guidelines and policies, international treaties, laws and regulations in force in each market, practices governing export permits and agreements that we have executed with our customers and with other stakeholders.

 Abiding by the Patria values, especially the highest ethical standards, enables us to provide our stakeholders with added value, be trusted as an attractive, transparent and professional business companion and increase our attractiveness as an employer.

-Patria Ethical Code of Conduct forms the basis of ethical decision making and business conduct of all Patria board members, directors, officers, directors, temporary and agency workers.
+Patria Ethical Code of Conduct forms the basis of ethical decision making and business conduct of all Patria board members, directors, officers, temporary and agency workers.
 Each and every one of us at Patria bears responsibility for following the Code and related guidelines and policies.
 Patria's Ethical Code of Conduct is available in several languages corresponding the operation in different countries.
 Patria also expects its business partners to conduct their business at least on the level of compliance with similar principles and requirements.

 Introduction of the Code